 In scientific experimentation, the controlled variables are the elements which are constant and unchanged throughout the course of the investigation so as to not influence the outcome of the experiment.
-In this lab report, you need to identify 5 different controlled variables.

-5. OBSERVATIONS: (20 points)
+4. OBSERVATIONS: (20 points)

-You will construct a data chart and a graph to present ALL of the data collected, as well as totals.
+You will construct a data chart and a graph to present ALL of the data collected.
 The data chart you will design yourself on a computer by using the organization and techniques that we have already talked about during previous investigations.
 If you still are having problems with software, and don't know how to manipulate rows, columns, etc., just see me and I will give you the tutorial one-on-one or in small groups.

 You will be provided the graph to illustrate the data.
 The x- axis scale will be included and you can determine an appropriate y-axis scale.
 You will need to correctly plot data, label axes appropriately, and include a clear, distinct title.
-(Remember: a two-word title won't do the job, nor will just restating the labeled axes.)
+(Remember: a two-word title won't do the job, nor will just restating the labelled axes.)

-6. CONCLUSIONS: (10 points)
+5. CONCLUSIONS: (10 points)

 State the findings of the investigation.
 Make references to the trends observed and use quantitative data to support.
 Confirm whether or not your original hypothesis was supported by the results.
-Discuss if the experiment produced results similar to the threshold or non-threshold model (discuss LD50, TLV, NOEL if applicable).
-You may have to account for possible uncertainties or discuss circumstances that were encountered that may have had an effect on the outcome.
+Discuss if the experiment produced results similar to the threshold or non-threshold model.
+If there is an apparent TLV, discuss what it is.
+Account for possible uncertainties or discuss circumstances that were encountered that may have had an effect on the outcome.